+- View the Module and Measurement name.

+- View the total rainfall since midnight.

+- Set the measurement units by selecting an option from the pull-down list.

+- Set the rain volume per bucket tip.

-- Set Up Data Storage... - Diagnostics...
+- Set Up Data Storage...

+- Diagnostics...
 Downloads and displays a text file from the module.
-This file reports the performance of the module and its sensor.
-The measurement type will determine which information is included in this report. - Hide in Measurements check box when left unchecked, the Measurements tab displays this reading.
-If checked, the Measurements tab hides this reading.
+This file reports the performance of the module and rain gauge.

+- Hide in Measurements check box when left unchecked, the Measurements tab displays this reading.
+If checked, the Measurements tab does not display this reading.